jzshq208886/wenet_asr/README.md

 ## GRPC Message Prototype

-The *protos* directory defines the gRPC messages for communications between server and client.
-The prototype file is already compiled and adjusted to fit into the project, so you don't need to do it again by yourself.
+The *protos* directory defines the gRPC services and messages using Protocol Buffers.
+The *.proto* file is already compiled to generate python code and the code is adjusted to fit into the project, so you don't need to do it again by yourself.